Top 9 Dilemmas of International SEO and How to Overcome Them

 - More localized talents required.

-- Have to maintain separate analytics and webmaster tools account.
+- Have to maintain separate Analytics and Google Search Console account.

 - In some cases, you have to be citizen of the country to get a ccTLD (for e.g. U.S.).

-- Higher SEO efforts required as link authority of each link is individually built and does not influence each other.
+- Higher SEO efforts required as link juice of each link is individually built and does not influence each other.